ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 }
 ```

-The `HttpClient` class only offers the basic functionality, and all the methods for building requests are exposed as extensions.\\
+The `HttpClient` class only offers some basic functionality, and all the methods for building requests are exposed as extensions.\\
 You can check the standard available [HttpClient build extension methods](https://github.com/ktorio/ktor/blob/master/ktor-client/ktor-client-core/src/io/ktor/client/request/builders.kt).
 {: .note.api}